cubeton/git101/README.md

 <img width="1053" alt="screen shot 2015-08-10 at 3 45 53 pm" src="https://cloud.githubusercontent.com/assets/5241432/9182147/309ee5bc-3f77-11e5-9a62-4db7fbb83485.png">

-Move to where you want to place the project.
+Move to where you want to place the project on your local machine using the ```cd``` (change directory) command.
 For instance if you have a 'projects' folder on your desktop, you'd do something like
 ```cd ~/Desktop/projects```

 When you clone a repo, it downloads a brand new folder which contains all the files inside of it (so you don't need to make a specific folder for the project)